Lanecrest/Coin-Thief/README.md

 only using default modules and only using the console to display and keyboard for inputs.

-The game overwent a code overhaul in April 2023 with new features added for consideration in the Devpost [Pygames](https://pygames.devpost.com/) contest.

 [Screenshots](/screenshots)
 =
 ![Alt text](/screenshots/v1_41_gameplay.png?raw=true "Gameplay")